dh1tw/dh1tw.de/content/post/2013-05-12-will-coax-stubs-improve-bandpass-filter-performance.md

 _Click the diagram to enlarge_

 To be honest, I was very positively surprised about the result.
-In the diagram above you can see the S21 attenuation of the 4O3A 40m bandpass filter (red), the coax stub only (green) and the coax stub in parallel to the Bandpass filter (blue).
+In the diagram above you can see the S21 attenuation of the 4O3A 40m bandpass filter (red), the coax stub only (green), and the coax stub in parallel to the Bandpass filter (blue).
 The coax stub adds through its sharp notch another 30db(!) on the second harmonic.
 The attenuation from 7MHz to 14 MHz increases from 52dB to 82dB!

 ## Results 20m